JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="buying-list-items"></a>
 ### Marking list items as bought
 The right-hand checkbox marks the corresponding list item as having been bought.
 In this case, to facilitate the user's shopping efficiency, no confirmation message is required.
 The item text is displayed as bought by striking it through with a semi-transparent line, as if it had been marked off using a blunt pencil.
 If the checkbox is checked by accident, it can be unchecked again in the usual way.
-I am considering adding a modal message in a later iteration that briefly appears to show the user that their purchase has been registered as bought in the database.
+I am considering adding a modal message in a later iteration that briefly appears to show the user that their purchase has been registered as bought in the database (not yet implemented).

 <!-- TOC --><a name="app-database-updates-for-checkbox-changes"></a>
 ### App database updates for checkbox changes